nmlt/gtk4-rs/book/src/lists.md

 So when we create a [`ConstantExpression`](../git/docs/gtk4/struct.ConstantExpression.html) of `list_item`, we create a reference to a `ListItem`.
 We then create a [`PropertyExpression`](../git/docs/gtk4/struct.PropertyExpression.html) to get a reference to the "item" property of `list_item`.
 With another `PropertyExpression` we get a reference to the "number" property of the "item" property of `list_item`.
-That already makes the first power of expressions obvious: it allows nested relationships.
+That already makes the first power of expressions obvious: It allows nested relationships.
 Finally, we bind "number" to "label".
 In pseudo code that would be `label->label = list_item->item->number`.

-It is worth noting that at the "setup" stage there is no way of knowing which list item belongs to which label.
-Simply because this changes as we scroll through the list.
+It is worth noting that at the "setup" stage there is no way of knowing which list item belongs to which label, simply because this changes as we scroll through the list.
-And this is the power of expressions.
+This is the power of expressions!
 We do not have to define a fixed relationship, the object and properties might not even exist yet.
-We just had to tell it to change the label whenever the number changes that belongs to it.
+We just had to tell it to change the label whenever the number that belongs to it changes.
 That way, we also do not face the problem that multiple labels are bound to the same number.
-When we now activate a label, only the corresponding number gets visibly changed.
+When we now activate a label, only the corresponding number visibly changes.

 That is still not everything we can do.
 We can, for example, filter our model to only allow even numbers.